Colorful U.S. Poster Art from World War II Spurred the Country to Victory

 World War II Posters can be offensive to modern eyes, but that is just the way it was.
 It worked.
 The people on both sides of World War II would have used any means that worked, up to and including nuclear weapons, and they weren't worried about offending people with words.
 Feel free to feel whatever emotion these posters stir in you, that won't change the past and the fact that you are here to look at them because they worked.

 The deeper you dig into this, the more disturbed you will become if you are sensitive about these things.
-You've probably read or heard that the Germans portrayed Jews as rats and so forth in their films, revealing just how beastial the Nazis were.
+You've probably read or heard that the Germans portrayed Jews as rats and so forth in their films, revealing just how racist the Germans were.
 Indeed, that is true.
 Well, take a look at the US propaganda poster below.
 The "moral high ground" can be on a very slippery slope indeed.

 There is a whole sub-category of war posters devoted to selling war bonds.
 The Allies worried from the very beginning about how to finance the war.
 That concern is notably absent from Axis propaganda, which again shows the difference in national orientations.
 The same theme of playing to the viewer's guilt or fear that is evident in other Allied propaganda is obvious in this area, too, and they didn't pull any punches.